-DPT comprises a series of immunizations to prevent diphtheria, pertussis and tetanus.
+DTP comprises a series of immunizations to prevent diphtheria, tetanus and pertussis.
 To be fully immunized, children must receive three doses of the vaccine before their first birthday.
-Complete coverage with three doses of DPT (DPT3) is a valuable indicator of countries' performance of routine immunization and is often considered a useful indicator of access to basic services, including health services.
+Complete coverage with three doses of DTP containing vaccine (DTP3) is a valuable indicator of countries' performance of routine immunization and is often considered a useful indicator of access to basic health services.

 Absolute numbers of unvaccinated infants are highest in the most populous developing countries, some of which enjoy fairly high rates of immunization coverage.
 Efforts to raise global immunization will need a strong focus on the countries where the highest numbers of unvaccinated children live – while also ensuring that the countries where children are most likely to miss out on immunization are not neglected in the search for greater global impact.

 One of the goals set forth by the Global Immunization Vision and Strategy (GIVS) (2006-2015) is to increase national immunization coverage to at least 90% by 2010 and to sustain such levels through 2015.
 Of the 195 countries and territories for which estimates are made, more than three quarters either achieved coverage of at least 90% by DTP3 or MCV in 2010 or were on track to do so by 2015 (as estimated by UNICEF and WHO; see http://www.biomedcentral.com/1471-2458/11/806 for details).
-Moreover, most recent WHO and UNICEF estimates suggest that 131 of 195 countries or territories have attained at least 90 per cent coverage with DTP3 by the end of 2011.
-However, in 2010, global DTP3 and MCV coverage levels stood at 84 and 85 per cent, respectively.
-This suggests that some counties have not met the mid-term GIVS goal.
+Based on the 2012 revision of the WHO and UNICEF estimates of national immunization coverage, 132 of 195 countries or territories attained at least 90 per cent coverage with DTP3 by the end of 2012.
+Of these 132 countries, 117 countries maintained DTP3 coverage of at least 90 per cent during the three year period 2010-2012.

-Indeed, a total of 45 countries have made either insufficient or no progress towards the GIVS goal as measured by DTP3 coverage.
+Based on the analysis by Brown et al of the mid-term GIVS progress, a total of 45 countries made either insufficient or no progress towards the GIVS goal as measured by DTP3 coverage.
 These 45 countries are home to nearly two thirds of the world’s surviving infants not vaccinated with DTP3.
 Most of them are classified as developing or least developed by the World Bank (41 countries); about half are located in Africa (22 countries) and more than half (28 countries) are among the 75 priority countries where more than 95% of all maternal and child deaths occur.
-Similar patterns are seen for MCV coverage.
+Similar patterns were seen for MCV coverage.

 These results suggest that the failure to achieve the GIVS goals is at least in part linked to larger systemic shortcomings.
 They also highlight the importance of a renewed focus on issues of equity in the global efforts to raise vaccination coverage levels.